Are you interested in growing your vegetables? If yes, then planting a vegetable garden should be high on your priority list.

 1. You should choose vegetables that are appropriate for your climate

-If you live in a warm climate, you might consider planting some cold-tolerant veggies such as broccoli and kale.
-They won't taste great during hot weather, but they'll still provide nutrition throughout the winter months.
+You might consider planting cold-tolerant veggies such as broccoli and kale if you live in a warm climate.
+They won’t taste great during hot weather, but they’ll still provide nutrition throughout winter.
 You can find out how long your growing season is here.

 When choosing seeds, choose those that fit into your schedule.
-For example, if you're planning on starting your garden in May, don't buy seeds that mature later than June.
-This way, you'll know exactly when it's ready to harvest.
+For example, if you plan on starting your garden in May, don’t buy seeds that mature later than June.
+This way, you’ll know exactly when it’s ready to harvest.

 2. Prepare the soil

 You need to prepare the soil before planting your seedlings.
 First, ensure your soil has enough space to accommodate all your seedlings.
-To do this, use a shovel to dig up around two feet of dirt from the area where you plan to plant.
-Then add compost or manure to enrich the soil.
+To do this, use a shovel to dig up around two feet of dirt from where you plan to plant.
+Then, add compost or manure to enrich the soil.

 3. Choose an appropriate spot